green-api/n8n-nodes-whatsapp-green-api/README.md

 ## More information

-Please refer to the GREEN-API documentation at [https://green-api.com/en/docs/](https://green-api.com/en/docs/).
+- Please refer to the GREEN-API documentation at [https://green-api.com/en/docs/](https://green-api.com/en/docs/)

+- To connect an instance, it must be authorized.
+You can authorize the instance in your Green-API console

+- To enable triggers, specify *WEBHOOK_URL* in the .env file

+- If you notice any issues with the integration, please report them to Green-API support

 ## License